Debugging slow bash startup files

 The following is a walk through of how I went about debugging the issue.

-So, how does one go about profiling what bash
+So, how does one go about profiling what bash is doing when starting a login

 shell/interactive shell?